Print

 Instructions

-2. Cut fresh spinach in half and cook in a large pot of boiling water for 30 seconds until wilted.
-Rinse the spinach under running cold water until cool to handle.
-Drain it in a colander and squeeze out excess water.
-Set aside.
+2. Cut fresh spinach in half and cook in a large pot of boiling water for about 30 seconds, just until wilted.
+Drain in a colander immediately and rinse under cold running water until cool enough to handle.
+Squeeze out as much excess water as possible, then set aside.

-3. In a large skillet, melt butter over medium-high heat until melted butter turns bubbly, about 1-2 minutes.
-Sauté onion and garlic until fragrant, about 2 minutes.
+3. In a large skillet, melt butter over medium-high heat bubbly, about 1-2 minutes.
+Add the onion and garlic, and sauté until soft and fragrant, about 2 minutes.

-4. Add flour and stir well to combine.
-Stir in heavy cream and 1/4 cup of Parmesan.
-Stir constantly and turn the heat down to medium.
-Bring the mixture to a simmer until smooth and thickened, about 4-5 minutes.
+4. Add flour (or cornstarch) and stir well until combined.
+Gradually pour in the heavy cream, stirring constantly.
+Add 1/4 cup of Parmesan, then reduce the heat to medium and bring the mixture to a gentle simmer.
+Cook for 4-5 minutes, stirring often, until smooth and thickened.
 Season with salt and pepper to taste.

-5. Stir in spinach and toss well to coat.
-Cook for 1 -2 minutes until heated through.
+5. Stir in the prepared spinach and toss well to coat in the creamy sauce.
+Cook for another 1-2 minutes until evenly heated through.

-6. Transfer spinach mixture to a 9-inch square baking pan and top with mozzarella and remaining 1/4 cup Parmesan.
+7. Transfer spinach mixture to a 9-inch square baking pan and top with mozzarella and remaining 1/4 cup Parmesan.
 Bake for 20 minutes until cheese is melted and golden brown.
-Alternatively, you can place it under the broiler on high for 2-3 minutes until melted and golden.
-Keep a close eye on the broiler because things can burn quickly.
+Alternatively, you can place the dish under the broiler on high for 2-3 minutes until golden and bubbly.
+Watch closely so it doesn’t burn.

 Notes